cgbarrow/resume/README.md

 ## About Me

-* A Dynamic leader by example
+* A dynamic leader by example
 * I put people and teams first
 * I embrace change by choice
 * A career code monkey